Request a 1-Hour

 Consultation

 Have you had issues with a specific tooth even after a non-surgical root canal treatment?
-In a standard root canal procedure, the infected tissues in the canal are removed.
-But, sometimes, the inflammation and infection can continue to persist.
-If left untreated, the infected roots can spread and cause damage to other teeth and result in jawbone deterioration.
-The team at Smile Boutique understands that dental work can be a lot to deal with, and we want to make it easier for you.
+In a standard root canal procedure, the dentist removes the infected tissue within the canal.
+But sometimes, inflammation and infection can persist.
+If left untreated, the infected roots can spread, damage other teeth, and cause jawbone deterioration.
+An apicoectomy from your Massachusetts dentist is often the best way remove infected tissue and save your tooth.

 What is an apicoectomy?

-In a nutshell, an apicoectomy is a straightforward procedure to save teeth in both children and adults.
-The surgery consists of the removal of the tooth’s root tip and the surrounding tissues.
-Its main goal of an apicoectomy is to eliminate the infection and preserve the tooth.
-The last thing we want is to perform an extraction.
+An apicoectomy is a straightforward procedure to save teeth in both children and adults.
+The surgery involves removing the tooth’s root tip and surrounding tissues.
+The main goal of an apicoectomy is to eliminate the infection and preserve the tooth.
+We always want to avoid an extraction if we can.
+It’s better for your oral health and has an easier and faster recovery.

 Sometimes, a root canal procedure doesn’t do the job, and this is where an apicoectomy, or root-end surgery, comes into play.
-Infected and inflamed tissues are exceptionally painful.
+Infected and inflamed tissues are exceptionally painful, and an apicoectomy can provide relief.
 Here are a few reasons why this treatment may be necessary:

 Small Adjoining Root Branches

 Your roots are a complex spread of tiny branches.
-If any of the branches are sealed during the root canal process and are not cleaned properly, inflammation can persist.
+If any of the root canal branches are sealed during the procedure and not properly cleaned, inflammation can persist.

 Blocked Root Canal

-Sometimes a surgeon cannot effectively clean a root canal due to it being blocked by a fractured file from a previous treatment.
+Sometimes a surgeon cannot effectively clean a root canal because it is blocked by a fractured file from a previous treatment.
 If this is the case, infection and debris can affect the health of nearby teeth.

 Narrow or Curved Root Canals